sculpin/sculpin.io/source/documentation.md

 or as little, of these skeletons as you like.

-## Composer

-The easiest way to get started with a skeleton is by using [Composer][1].
-If you are not familiar with it, get familiar with it.
-Besides being **awesome**, Sculpin relies on it pretty heavily.

-Please see the installation instructions for [*nix][2] and [Windows][3] to get Composer installed.

-For the rest of these examples we will assume that you have Composer available as `composer` on your path.
-If you opt to not install Composer globally use `php composer.phar` in place of `composer` anytime you see `composer` in the following commands.

 ## Blog Skeleton

-The blog skeleton ([sculpin/blog-skeleton][4]) sets up a very basic Sculpin based blog.
+The blog skeleton sets up a very basic Sculpin based blog.
 Once created you will find the following features:

  * Very minimal Bootstrap based theme.
  * A handful of existing posts in `source/_posts/` to get you started.
 Feel